Mai1902/SeniorThesis_MaiNguyen/thesis.md

 -  Word tokenization: turn long text in resume and job description into token (single word) to make the analyzing process easier using Scipy

-- Stop words: Remove word that are meaningless for resume scanning and job description processing but tends to appear a lot.
-NLTK library have a built-in list of stop words that was utilized in this project
+- Stop words: Remove words that are meaningless for resume scanning and job description processing but tends to appear a lot.
+NLTK library have a built-in list of stop words that was utilized in this project, for example, some word appear with high volume that may alter the cosine similarity score such as: "and", "or", "of", etc,.. will be omited from the database.

-- Lemmatization: Globalizing the input entry by returning the text into its meaningful base form using WordNetLemmatizer
+- Lemmatization: Globalizing the input entry by returning the text into its meaningful base form.

 After this stage, a data frame called `data_eval` is formed, which consists of pre-processed texts for evaluations.